 Pet Torn Cruciate Ligament (ACL) Surgery

 West Suburban’s Dr. Gary Thompson is a Board Certified Specialist in Canine and Feline Practice whose areas of professional interest include orthopedics and minimally-invasive surgery.
 Dr. Thompson is the only veterinarian in the Toledo area performing three procedures that are designed to help dogs with cruciate injuries of the knee: Tibial Plateau Leveling Osteotomy (TPLO), CORA-based Leveling Osteotomy (CBLO), and Tibial Tuberosity Advancement (TTA).
-He has performed thousands of these surgeries on dogs of all sizes and on a wide range of ages and conditions, including on dozens of area veterinarians’ dogs.
+He has performed over 5000 of these surgeries on dogs of all sizes and on a wide range of ages and conditions, including on dozens of area veterinarians’ dogs.

 Pet Torn Cruciate Ligament Surgery in Toledo, OH